 Decades later, another epic concert took place on another world-famous band’s studio rooftop: U2.
 It created quite the stir with police, passersby, and the local community, and you can enjoy it all here:

-The band who sang “Our House” graced the rooftop of the Royal Family’s abode, seeing to the crowd in the courtyard below.
-This video incorporates other footage as well for more of a music video feel.
+The band who sang “Our House” graced the rooftop of the Royal Family’s abode, singing to the crowd in the courtyard below.
+This video also incorporates other footage for a more music-video feel.